-Prof. Tal Danino’s research explores the emerging intersection of systems biology, synthetic biology, and engineering, focusing on building a quantitative understanding of gene circuits and designing biological behaviors that have technological applications.
+Dr. Tal Danino’s research explores the emerging intersection of systems biology, synthetic biology, and engineering, focusing on building a quantitative understanding of gene circuits and designing biological behaviors that have technological applications.
 The interaction of microbes and tumors is a major target of his work, where DNA sequences and synthetic biology are used to program microbes as diagnostics and therapeutics in cancer.
-Dr. Danino also brings this science outside the laboratory as a TED Fellow and through science-art projects.
+Tal also brings this science outside the laboratory as a TED Fellow and through science-art projects.

 2011-15, Postdoctoral Fellow, Massachusetts Institute of Technology

 2005-11, Ph.D.
 Bioengineering, University of California, San Diego

 2001-05, B.S.
 Physics, Chemistry, Math, University of California, Los Angeles

 Banner image: Michael D. Beckwith, The Leeds Library